 Truthfulness

-Describe things as they are — without judgment, embellishment, or moral.
-Your narrator works like a camera: It shows what happens.
+Describe things as they are β without judgment, embellishment, or morals.
+Your narrator works like a camera: it shows what happens.
 The reader forms their own judgment.
 Naming feelings is often an act of distrust toward your own narrative and toward the reader.
 When action and dialogue are authentic, trust that the reader will grasp the emotion themselves.
 Brief hints at feelings are acceptable in any perspective.
-For longer interiority, first person works best — there, naming becomes characterization of the figure.
+For longer introspection, first person works best β there, naming becomes characterization of the figure.

 Authenticity of action and dialogue

-Don't smooth or censor actions and conversations to spare the reader.
-If a character expresses themselves dully or redundantly, that is a character trait, not a mistake on your part.
-Scene length is determined by narrative relevance, not by taboo.
-Even intimate scenes you describe matter-of-factly and functionally, focusing on the social interaction.
+Don't smooth over or censor actions and conversations to spare the reader.
+If a character expresses themselves in a boring or redundant way, that is a character trait, not a mistake on your part.
+Scene length follows narrative relevance, not taboo.
+Even intimate scenes you describe factually and functionally, with a focus on social interaction.

-To put these principles into practice, a clear stylistic frame has proven useful for me:
+To put these principles into practice, a clear stylistic framework has proven useful for me:

 Present tense as default

-For immediacy, as in film or game, you use present tense as default.
+For immediacy, as in film or games, you use present tense as the default.
 Past tense is reserved for flashbacks or specific narrative situations.

 Dialogue in script format